uswds/uswds-site/_components/data-visualizations.md

         <li><strong>Provide equivalent access.</strong>
           <ul>
             <li>Consider differing experiences.
 Using a semantic heading and description that provides the author's stated intent delivers a clear message to various audiences while also being supported by assistive technologies.</li>
             <li>Provide an accessible data table of information represented in the chart using the class <code>usa-sr-only</code>.
 Screen readers might have difficulty reading content within the SVG.
 When providing accessible equivalent, you can hide the graphic using the class name using <code>aria-hidden="true"</code>.
+The information in both of the charts on this page is made accessible table for screen readers with a visually-hidden table.
 Note: This is not always a sufficient alternative for complex data sets.</li>
           </ul>
         </li>
         <li><strong>Provide equivalent facilitation.</strong>